uktrade/directory-ui-export-readiness/article/templates/article/markdown/01_do-research-first.md

-Doing research early will give you the information you need to make informed decisions about:
+Do research first so you have the information you need to make decisions about:

 - which market to enter and when
 - the best routes into a market